cloudfoundry/community/toc/rfc/rfc-draft-arm64-support.md

 ### Phase 1: ARM64 Stemcell

-Publish an ARM64 BOSH stemcell based on the current CF Linux operating system (Ubuntu Jammy, and subsequently Noble/Resolute).
+Publish an ARM64 BOSH stemcell based on the current CF Linux operating system (Ubuntu Noble, and subsequently Resolute Raccoon as it becomes available).
 The stemcell MUST include:

 - ARM64 kernel and userspace
 - BOSH agent compiled for ARM64